 Everyone makes mistakes, and owning up to them is an important lesson.
 As a parent, you get frustrated and may overreact.
 You may treat your children unfairly due to your mood, frustration, or lack of sleep.
 These are the instances that I have found that I apologize for the most to my children.
 Being a parent is hard, and it gets to you.
 I have fully admitted when I have overreacted and made sure to give my kids a true apology.

 A True Apology

 This type of apology is genuine.
-You may say things to your kids like, “I’m sorry, but it’s time for a nap,” or something like that to lessen their reactions.
+You may say things to your kids like, “I’m sorry, but it’s time for a nap,” or something similar to lessen their reactions.
 This type of statement is not an apology.
-A true apology is one that clearly outlines what you did wrong so that the child can understand.
+A true apology clearly outlines what you did wrong so that the child can understand.
 It involves you taking responsibility and making sure not to shift the blame back on your child.
 Instead of saying, “I’m sorry I yelled at you, but you made me upset,” you should phrase it differently.
 Focus on what you did wrong instead of shifting blame.
 Instead, say something like, “I overreacted.
 I shouldn’t have yelled at you like that.
 I’m sorry.”
 This type of apology offers no excuses and recognizes fault.
 It can be tempting to explain why you yelled, but it is not about justifying your actions.
 It is about acknowledging that you did or said something wrong or unfair.

 What a True Apology Teaches You and Your Kids

 True apologies do six critical things for parents and children.

 Understanding the difference between right and wrong is one of the most valuable lessons that your child will learn.
 As a parent, you help develop your child’s conscience.
 By apologizing for something wrong, your child will begin to conceptualize right and wrong.